Cups (song): Cover versions

-Kendrick's version has been widely covered.
-In 2013, the South Korean girl group Spica released a cappella versions in English and Korean.
-In 2014, Miss New York Kira Kazantsev performed Pharrell's 2014 single "Happy" using Kendrick's cup routine during the talent portion of the Miss America Pageant.
+Kendrick's version of "Cups" has been widely covered.
+In 2013, the South Korean girl group Spica released a cappella versions in English and Korean, while singer Paula Rojo covered the song in Spanish.
+In 2014, Miss New York Kira Kazantsev performed Pharrell Williams' 2014 single "Happy" and used Kendrick's cup routine during the talent portion of the Miss America Pageant.

-The Indian actress Mithila Palkar released a version in March 2016, in which she sang the Marathi song "Hi Chaal Turu Turu" to the track's rhythm.
-During an October 2016 interview with MTV, the American actor Ben Affleck sang "Cups" for Kendrick.
-In May 2020, the Pakistani film and television actor Hania Amir covered the song; according to a staff writer of The Express Tribune, Amir played a golden cup, "effortlessly" as a percussion instrument.
-The writer also called it a "calm and decent version" of the song.
+In March 2016, Indian actress Mithila Palkar released a version in which she sings the Marathi song "Hi Chaal Turu Turu" to the track's rhythm.
+During an October 2016 interview with MTV, American actor Ben Affleck sang "Cups" for Kendrick.
+In May 2020, Pakistani film-and-television actor Hania Amir covered the song; according to a staff writer of The Express Tribune, Amir played a golden cup "effortlessly" as a percussion instrument.
+The writer called Amir's performance a "calm and decent version" of the song.